readmeio/marketplace/CONTRIBUTING.md

 ## 📦 Testing Your Component
 - Each component must include a usage example in its MDX file.
 - You can verify your component renders correctly in your ReadMe project's [Custom Components Builder](https://docs.readme.com/main/docs/building-custom-mdx-components#getting-started-with-custom-components).
-- Ensure your component name does not conflict with other marketplace components.

 ## 🔄 Submitting Your Contribution
 1. Create a new branch: